 "Except at a public meeting, a member of a City board or commission shall not participate in the development, review, evaluation, or negotiation of or the recommendation process for bids, proposals, or any other requests for the award or termination of a contract, amendment, or change order involving that board, commission, or agency.
 This does not preclude individual members from reviewing documents and other information provided by agency staff when preparing for a public meeting at which the matter will be considered."
-(Amended 06/14/15)

-1See section 1.18.G.1.a and 1.18.G.2.e of the Ethics Policy, also referred to as the Contractor Disclosure Policy, which can be found in the Board Operating Policies and Procedures.
+&lt;sup>1See section 1.18.G.2.e of the Ethics Policy, also referred to as the Contractor Disclosure Policy, which can be found in the Board Operating Policies and Procedures.